Rutgers, The State University of New Jersey

 Events and News:

-- NEW - Three visiting Jazz Archives Fellows and one intern/resident from the Rutgers University Libraries/School of Communication and Information (SC&I) recently dedicated themselves to an archiving project focused on processing the Ismay and George Duvivier collection at the Institute of Jazz Studies.
+- Three visiting Jazz Archives Fellows and one intern/resident from the Rutgers University Libraries/School of Communication and Information (SC&I) recently dedicated themselves to an archiving project focused on processing the Ismay and George Duvivier collection at the Institute of Jazz Studies.

 - Berger - Carter - Fund (grants for jazz researchers) - Deadline for applications June 29